 If you have employees and are running a payroll, you will need to enter this information into Pandle.

 It is not enough to categorise your payments to employees when completing your banking.
-The wages owed to employees, and tax and National Insurance (NI) owed to HMRC, need to be entered first so that the accounts show the amounts owed even if they have not yet been paid.
+The wages owed to employees, tax, National Insurance (NI) owed to HMRC, and any pensions contributions need to be entered first so that the accounts show the amounts owed even if they have not yet been paid.

 For example, let's say you owe £1,000 to HMRC for April's tax and NI but did not pay it until May.
 Your accounts still need to show how much is owed to HMRC at the end of April, so simply processing the payment from the bank in May would omit this liability from April's reporting.